-Swearing-in Ceremony of the New President of the African Development Bank - Exceptional Coverage by AFRICA24
+Swearing-In Ceremony Of The New President Of The African Development Bank - Exceptional Coverage By AFRICA24

 Challenges and prospects ahead

-One of Sidi Ould Tah’s first challenges will be mobilizing new sources of financing for the AfDB, particularly following the withdrawal of US$555 million in U.S. aid from the African Development Fund, dedicated to the contine’t’s most vulnerable countries.
-His extensive experience and international network are seen as key assets to strengthen the ’ank’s role in development financing, structural transformation, and the promotion of ’frica’s economic sovereignty.
+One of Sidi Ould Tah's first challenges will be mobilizing new sources of financing for the AfDB, particularly following the withdrawal of US$555 million in U.S. aid from the African Development Fund, dedicated to the continent's most vulnerable countries.
+His extensive experience and international network are seen as key assets to strengthen the Bank's role in development financing, structural transformation, and the promotion of Africa's economic sovereignty.

 Exclusive and immersive coverage with Africa24